mcdougallab/matlabneuroninterface/README.md

 v.list_methods();
 ```

-For now, we can only call attributes of type double (Neuron type 311),
-and methods with return types double (Neuron type 270), object
-(Neuron type 329) or string (Neuron type 330).
-If the user provides
+Watch out: if the user provides
-the incorrect number or types of input arguments, the code might crash.
+the incorrect number or types of input arguments, the code might crash!
+We
+hope to fix this behavior in NEURON 9, in which error handling will be updated.

 The C++ object can be accessed with: